wpengine/hwptoolkit/examples/nuxt/nuxt-headlesswp-gravity-forms/README.md

   - Fetch your form schema with `useGravityForm` and render all fields via a dynamic `<component :is="resolveFieldComponent(field)" … />` pattern.

 - **Out-of-the-box data**
-  - Includes a SQL dump of WP + Gravity Forms data and a zipped uploads folder so you can dive right in.
+  - Includes a SQL dump of WP + Gravity Forms data so you can dive right in.

 ## Project Structure